jpmml/jpmml-evaluator-pig/README.md

      5636                     6 files
 ```

+### Building PMML functions using the Archive Builder function ###

-The subclassing and packaging process can be automated using the `org.jpmml.evaluator.pig.ArchiveBuilderFunc` UDF class.
-This UDF takes a tuple of three string values (the fully qualified name of the subclass, tha paths to the PMML document and the model JAR file in local filesystem) as input, and returns a string value (the path to the model JAR file in local filesystem) as output:
+The model JAR building functionality is implemented by the `org.jpmml.evaluator.pig.ArchiveBuilderFunc` UDF class.

+The Archive Builder function takes a tuple of three string values (the fully qualified name of the PMML UDF class, tha paths to the PMML file and the model JAR file in local filesystem) as input, and produces a string value (the absolute path to the model JAR file in local filesystem) as output:
 ```
 Udf = LOAD 'Udf.csv' USING PigStorage(',') AS (Class_Name:chararray, PMML_File:chararray, Model_Jar_File:chararray);